jekyll/jekyll-admin/lib/jekyll/admin/public/docs/components.md

 Contains root attributes of the metadata.

 ### MetaSimple
-Leaf component that contains an input field.
+Leaf component that contains an simple input or date picker depending on the field's key.
+If the key is called `date`, it shows date picker for the value.

 ### MetaArray
 Contains sortable array items.